dkazakov8/dk-eslint-config/README.md

 indent_style = space
 indent_size = 2
 ```
-5. Create `.formatignore` with content (maybe you need other folders):
+5. Create `.formatignore` with content (maybe you need other folders like build or dist):
 ```ignore
 node_modules
 .yarn